Introduction

 Grafana + Prometheus: custom metrics for in-house multimodal pipeline costs.

 Alert thresholds: cost per 1K requests, daily spend vs budget, anomaly detection.
+To ground those thresholds in real numbers, benchmark your expected monthly spend across providers with our LLM API cost calculator.

 9. Common Cost Pitfalls